9 Sensory Gyms for Children's Physical Therapy in Manhattan

 Sensation New York – Upper West Side

-127 West 82nd Street between Amsterdam and Columbus Avenues, Suite 1B
+127 West 82nd Street between Amsterdam and Columbus Avenues

 SMILE Center – Murray Hill

 171 Madison Avenue between 33rd and 34th Streets

 The SMILE Center provides OT, PT and speech therapy while emphasizing sensory integration.
 In addition, therapists are trained in DIR/Floortime techniques.
 One-on-one and small-group therapies are offered at this well-stocked, pediatric-focused sensory gym that lets kids try out swings and even a trapeze in some instances.